Shook leads No. 8 Louisville women past top-ranked Oregon

 The Ducks managed to close within six points twice, the last at 66-60 on Ionescu’s 3-pointer with 1:32 left.
 Evans and Jones made 6 of 6 free throws to give Louisville some breathing room down the stretch.

+“They wanted it more than us, basically, and they played like it,” Oregon coach Kelly Graves said.
+“They were more intense and physical, and we got out of the way we want to play or normally play.
+We got very 1-on-1-minded, and we’re just not built that way.
+We were completely out of sync, and credit them for doing a good job of getting us out of sync.”

-Oregon had control in the first quarter, racing to a 24-13 lead by the end of the period on Ionescu’s layup with 48 seconds left.
+The Ducks had control in the first quarter, racing to a 24-13 lead by the end of the period on Ionescu’s layup with 48 seconds left.

 However, the Cardinals rallied in the second quarter to tie the game twice, the last at 32-all on Balogun’s jumper with 1:40 left.

-That began a 7-0 run by the Cardinals, with Evans’ 3-pointer 30 seconds later putting them ahead 35-32, and Shook’s layup giving Louisville a 37-32 halftime lead.
+That began a 7-0 run by Louisville, with Evans’ 3-pointer 30 seconds later putting them ahead 35-32, and Shook’s layup gave the Cardinals a 37-32 halftime lead.

-The Cardinals stretched their lead to as many as 12 points in the third quarter, going up 44-32 on Noriko Konno’s jumper with 7:32 left, and were ahead 51-42 heading into the final period.
+Louisville stretched its lead to as many as 12 points in the third quarter, going up 44-32 on Noriko Konno’s jumper with 7:32 left, and were ahead 51-42 heading into the final period.

+“We had our heads up, and coach gave us a great game plan,” Shook said.
+“We just went out knowing that to keep it close, we had to defend and we’ve got to execute and do our best.

+“It was a little nerve-wracking when it got down to six points, but we just had to keep trying, stick to our game plan and try to match them and see where it gets us.”

 BIG PICTURE